MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-editor/Cursor.md

 moveBy(offset: minecraftserver.Vector3): minecraftserver.Vector3
 `

 Manually offset the 3D block cursor by given amount.
-Depending on the @minecraft-server-editor-bindings.CursorProperties.CursorControlMode - this function may have no effect
+Depending on the @minecraft-server-editor.CursorProperties.CursorControlMode - this function may have no effect

 #### **Parameters**
 - **offset**: [*@minecraft/server.Vector3*](../../minecraft/server/Vector3.md)